 Cahn-Hilliard, appears in mathematical physics, describes the motion of two phase separating from each other.
 It has a wide range of applications in diverse fields such as material sciences, nanotechnology and semiconductor fabrication.
 There is a considerable research interest in studying the solution of the equation; however, the exact solution is hard to find.
 Therefore, it is desirable to develop accurate and efficient numerical algorithms to solve the problem.
 Spectral method has been proved having very good approximation and fast computation speed.

-Pertussis or whooping cough is caused by the strict human pathogen B. pertussis or Bordetella parapertussis and is a highly contagious, potentially life-threatening respiratory tract illness when it occurs in unprotected infants.
+Pertussis, caused by the strict human pathogen B. pertussis or Bordetella parapertussis, is a highly contagious, potentially life-threatening respiratory tract illness when it occurs in unprotected infants.
 Despite the introduction of acellular pertussis (aP) vaccines and great initial success of the immunization program, pertussis outbreaks were reported in adolescents and adults in Canada since 1993.
 This trend was demonstrated as shift in pertussis epidemiology from infants and young children.

 We aim to use Saskatchewan’s data and current protocols to explore and identify the risk factors for the challenge of investigating cases of missing children.
 We will be using a variety of analytical methods in order to come up with a set of valuable recommendations for improving the process of investigating the cases of missing children.

 Power prices are a significant contributor to the overall risk of almost any large-scale industry.
 In particular, energy companies such as TransAlta who are active participants in many regional power markets have a strong interest in understanding the long-term risks they are exposed to.
 This project seeks to develop a model that will help TransAlta to understand some of the uncertainty in medium to long-term power prices in California, the Pacific northwest, and Alberta.